 If it’s recent and if I were to impart some advice, it would be to designate a friend within your group of friends and go over what that person wants (link to a worksheet below to guide the conversation).
 You don’t say, “What do you want?”
 Because they don’t know.
 Their thinking brains are floating in an alternate, slow-motion universe.

 You figure out specifically what they need by observing and asking and you act with intention.
 The article, What to say to parents who’ve just lost a child, will help you with that.
-In early grief after the loss of a child to suicide, it’s hard for a parent’s grieving brain to sort out what they need or don’t need, and having a friend who can think and listen is a huge asset.
+In early grief after the loss of a child to suicide, it’s hard for a parent’s grieving brain to sort out what they need or doesn’t need, and having a friend who can think and listen is a huge asset.

 This worksheet simply offers you guidance on what to talk about and ask with a parent who has lost a child.
 While this is not specific to a loss by suicide, it does cover many of the aspects of what you need to ask or help your friend or family member decide.

 - How to help a friend who lost a child to suicide

 - The stories you share about our beloved dead mean the most

 - My grief timeline, the first two years (I lost my son to suicide)

 - Helping teenagers with the death of a sibling to suicide by Molly Senecal

 - Who’d have thought my son’s worst enemy would be in his own head

 - Grief journey in a jar kit for those who’ve lost a child